How to write clear English for your diverse audiences

 (Can you find all 27 English figures of speech in this drawing by graphic artist Ella Baron? ⬇)

-Also watch out for cultural references.
+Also be wary of cultural references.
 That means referring to TV shows and films, sports, fashion trends, celebrities, and music, as well as politics and even history and religion.
 Not everyone watches European football or American basketball or Netflix or is familiar with what Easter is about.

 We often use slang and cultural references to signal that we’re members of the same group.
-But it also means it excludes those of us who don’t understand the reference, making us feel like we are outsiders.
+But that also may exclude those who don’t understand the reference, making them feel like outsiders.

 ⯈ Avoid jargon & acronyms – if you must use them, EXPLAIN